kubeflow/website/content/docs/fairing/gcp-kubeflow-notebook.md

 *  Use Kubeflow Fairing to deploy a trained model to Kubeflow, and
 *  Call the deployed endpoint for predictions.

+Follow these instructions to set up your environment and run the XGBoost quickstart notebook:

 1. If you do not have a Kubeflow environment, follow the guide to [deploying Kubeflow on GKE][kubeflow-install-gke] to set up your Kubeflow environment.
     The guide provides two options for setting up your environment: